 It’s no secret that Millennials love their pets.
 According to recent data, 57 percent of Millennial households own a dog or cat, while another 20 percent plan to get one in the future.
-And while more and more renters are adopting four-legged friends, it’s not uncommon for apartments to have a “no-pet” policy.
+And while more and more tenants are adopting four-legged friends, it’s common for apartments to have a “no-pet” tenant law.
 So does that mean your landlord can refuse a service animal?
-It turns out the the law is on the renter’s side — if you know how to interpret it, that is.
+It turns out the the law is on the tenant’s side.
+If you know how to interpret it, that is.
+Let’s look into the tenants rights you should be aware of.

-What Does the Law Say About Service Animals?
+What Does the Tenants Rights Say About Service Animals?

-The first thing you should know is that federal, state, and city laws require landlords and property managers to accommodate tenants with disabilities.
-Federal protection for mentally disabled persons against housing discrimination is created under two statutes: Section 504<of the Rehabilitation Act of 1973 and the Federal Fair Housing Amendments Act of 1988 (FFHA).
+The first thing you should know is that law requires landlords and property managers to accommodate tenants with disabilities.
+This applies for federal, state, and city tenant law.
+Federal protection for mentally disabled persons against housing discrimination is created under two statutes.
+One, Section 504 of the Rehabilitation Act of 1973 and two, the Federal Fair Housing Amendments Act of 1988 (FFHA).

-With this in mind, enforcing a no-pet policy against a mentally disabled person who meets the requirements of the statutes is a violation of federal law.
+With this in mind, enforcing a no-pet policy is a violation of federal law and tenants rights.
+Keeping in mind, this violation happens against a mentally disabled person who meets the requirements of the statutes.
 But what is the definition of a disability?

-This gray area is the center of the no-pet policy debate.
+This gray area is the center of the no-pet policy debate of tenants rights.

 What Legally Constitutes a Disability?

 Section 504 and the FFHA have a similar definition of a “qualifying disability.”
-Both state that a disability includes:
+Both tenant law state that a disability includes:

 - A physical or mental impairment that substantially limits one or more of such person’s major life activities;